spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### hdf_write.py
 * this script creates a new and edits an existing HDF5 file using h5py

+### keywords.py
+*This script takes a text file, get the most commonly used words, and then googles for links related to these words

 ### music_randomizer.py
 * This script randomizes and organizes MP3 files in a folder or on a USB drive